|Relevant SDG Targets

 9 1, 2, 7, 8, 10

 Working on labour migration issues fits squarely within ILO’s mandate for social justice.
-The ILO is promoting the rights of migrant workers and the fair governance of labour migration through its body of standards, including the eight ILO fundamental rights Conventions, the ILO Migration for Employment Convention (Revised), 1949 (No. 97), the Migrant Workers (Supplementary Provisions) Convention, 1975 (No. 143), the accompanying Migration for Employment Recommendation (Revised), 1949, (No. 86) and the Migrant Workers Recommendation, 1975 (No. 151), and the Domestic Workers Convention, 2011 (No. 189), Other relevant instruments include the Multilateral Framework on Labour Migration (2006) and the General Principles and Operational Guidelines for Fair Recruitment (2016).
-The ILO brings together the actors of the world of work, including Ministries of Labour, employers’ and workers’ organisations, and civil society to build consensus on a fair migration agenda that takes into account labour market needs at all skill levels, while protecting the interests and rights of all workers.
+The ILO promotes the rights of migrant workers and the fair governance of labour migration through its body of standards, including the eight ILO fundamental rights Conventions; the ILO Migration for Employment Convention (Revised), 1949 (No. 97), the Migrant Workers (Supplementary Provisions) Convention, 1975 (No. 143), the accompanying Migration for Employment Recommendation (Revised), 1949, (No. 86), the Migrant Workers Recommendation, 1975 (No. 151), and the Domestic Workers Convention, 2011 (No. 189).
+Other relevant instruments include the Multilateral Framework on Labour Migration (2006) and the General Principles and Operational Guidelines for Fair Recruitment (2016).
+The ILO brings together the actors of the world of work, including Ministries of Labour, workers’ and employers' organizations, and civil society to build consensus on a fair migration agenda that takes into account labour market needs at all skill levels, while protecting the interests and rights of all workers.

-ILO’s Fair Migration Agenda consist of the following elements:
+ILO’s Fair Migration Agenda consists of the following elements:

-- Ensuring fair recruitment and equal treatment of migrant workers to prevent exploitation and level the playing field with nationals.
+- ensuring fair recruitment and equal treatment of migrant workers to prevent exploitation and level the playing field vis à vis nationals;

-- Promoting social dialogue by involving Ministries of Labour, trade unions and employers’ organisations in policy making on migration.
+- promoting social dialogue by involving Ministries of Labour, trade unions and employers’ organisations in policy making on migration; and

-As from biennium 2016/17, labour migration is covered by a specific Policy Outcome, namely Outcome 9 titled “Fair and effective international labour migration and mobility”.
-Many other policy outcomes contribute to making migration processes fairer; in fact, labour migration is closely linked to all four pillars of the Decent Work Agenda: labour migration is motivated by the search for jobs, but migrant workers are often excluded from protection, rights and social dialogue in the country of destination.
-The Office and the ILO member states must apply a comprehensive Decent Work approach to improve the lives of migrant workers.
+As from the biennium 2016–17, labour migration is covered by a specific policy outcome, namely Outcome 9 titled “Fair and effective international labour migration and mobility”.
+Many other policy outcomes contribute to making migration processes fairer; in fact, labour migration is closely linked to all four pillars of the Decent Work Agenda.
+Labour migration is motivated by the search for jobs, but migrant workers are often excluded from protection, rights and social dialogue in the country of destination.
+The Office and ILO member states must apply a comprehensive Decent Work approach to improve the lives of migrant workers.

-the General Survey concerning the migrant workers instruments; the Office’s future work on labour migration will be guided by the conclusions of a general discussion on the topic at the 2017 International Labour Conference.
-The general discussion will focus on the governance of labour migration at the national, bilateral and regional levels, and fair recruitment.
+the General Survey concerning the migrant workers instruments.
+The Office’s future work on labour migration will be guided by the conclusions of a general discussion on the topic at the 2017 International Labour Conference.
+The general discussion focused on the governance of labour migration at the national, bilateral and regional levels, as well as fair recruitment.

 About half of the 150 million migrant workers are women, and many of them are particularly exposed to exploitation, harassment and violence.
 ILO’s work on gender equality and non-discrimination will address issues such as global care chains, violence against women migrants, negative health outcomes and exploitation, as well as discrimination in hiring and in the workplace on grounds of ethnicity, nationality, gender, disability and HIV status.

-Labour migration being a cross-border phenomenon, the strengthening of national, sub-regional and regional social dialogue mechanisms, processes and institutions on labour migration must be a key feature of ILO’s work, and requires close cooperation with UN Regional Economic Commissions and regional economic communities (RECs).
+As labour migration is a cross-border phenomenon, the strengthening of national, sub-regional and regional social dialogue mechanisms, processes and institutions on labour migration must be a key feature of ILO’s work, and requires close cooperation with UN Regional Economic Commissions and regional economic communities (RECs).

 Finally, climate change and environmental degradation may cause climate-induced labour migration, since farming or fishing practices are becoming unsustainable, or because rising sea levels may force entire population groups to flee their country.

-Global Migration Group (GMG), it has contributed to the design of the UN Development Assistance Framework guidance on migration and displacement which is currently being finalized.
-The ILO also co-chairs with IOM the GMG Task Force on Migration and Decent Work.
+Global Migration Group (GMG), has contributed to the design of the UN Development Assistance Framework guidance on migration and displacement which is currently being finalized.
+The ILO also co-chairs with the International Organization for Migration (IOM) the GMG Task Force on Migration and Decent Work.
 The ILO partners with the OHCHR in order to promote rights-based migration governance, and has entered into a partnership with the UNHCR to implement a plan of action under the 2016 ILO-UNHCR Memorandum of Understanding.